Gobies: Family Gobiidae

 Size: Up to 6 inches.
 Most caught from piers are 4-5 inches long.

-Range: Punta Rompiente and Isla Guadalupe and Isla Cedros, central Baja California to Sitka, southeastern Alaska (or St. John Baptist Bay, Alaska).
+Range: Punta Rompiente and Isla Guadalupe and Isla Cedros, central Baja California, to Yakutat, eastern Gulf of Alaska.
+Common from northern Baja California to northern British Columbia.

-Habitat: Shallow-water areas, both oceanfront and in bays; especially abundant near fine sand among or near rocks.
+Habitat: Typically found in intertidal, shallow-water areas, both oceanfront and in bays and especially abundant near fine sand among or near rocks.
+Recorded to a depth of 640 feet.

 Shoreline: Occasionally caught by perch anglers using small hooks in rocky areas.